All Episodes

 She makes excellent grades.

-And we got four kids.
+And we have four kids.

-No, it makes total sense that she would think what she thinks because the culture she's immersed herself in, academia is teaching her this stuff.
+No, it makes total sense that she would think what she thinks because the culture she's immersed herself in, academia, is teaching her this stuff.

-Well, let me let me finish what I did.
+Well, let me finish what I did.

 Let me show you what I did.